JuliaIntervals/AffineArithmetic.jl/README.md

 ## Acknowledgements

-Financial support is acknowledged from DGAPA-UNAM PAPIIT grants IN-117214 and IN-117117.
+DPS acknowledges financial support from DGAPA-UNAM PAPIIT grants IN-117214 and IN-117117, and a *Cátedra Marcos Moshinsky* (2018).